JuergenFranziskus/risce/docs/Instruction.md

     Perform an ALU op.
     The ALU op to perform is given by bits 17 thru 19 with an offset of 24.

-- 0x14: Load Byte Relative (Format B)
+- 0x14: Load Relative (Format B)
     Compute an address as (RIP + Immediate + Source0)
-    and load a byte into the destination register.
+    and load a value into the destination register.

-- 0x15: Load Short Relative (Format B)
-    Perform the same operation as in 0x14, loading two bytes instead of one.

-- 0x16: Load Word Relative (Format B)
-    Perform the same operation as in 0x14, loading four bytes instead of one.
+    The amount of bytes to load is given by bits 17 thru 18.

 - 0x17: Load Effective Relative Address (Format B)
     Perform an address calculation as in 0x14,
     storing the address itself into the destination register.

-- 0x18: Load Byte Offset (Format B)
+- 0x18: Load Offset (Format B)
     Compute an address as Immediate + Source0,
-    then load a byte from the resulting address and store it into the destination.
+    then load a value from the resulting address and store it into the destination.

-- 0x19: Load Short Offset (Format B)
-    Same operation as in 0x18, loading two bytes instead of one.

-- 0x1A: Load Word Offset (Format B)
-    Same operation as in 0x18, loading four bytes instead of one.
+    The amount of bytes to load is given by bits 17 thru 18.

-- 0x1B: Jump Absolute Offset (Format B)
+- 0x1B: Jump Absolute (Format B)
-    Store the address of the next instruction into the Destination register.
+    Store the address of the next instruction in the destination register.
-    Then jump to (Immediate + Source0).
+    Then jump to (Source0 + Immediate).

+- 0x1C: ALU Op B4 (Format B)
+    Perform an ALU op, swapping the inputs.
+    The ALU op to perform is given by bits 17 thru 19.

+- 0x1D: ALU Op B5 (Format B)
+    Perform an ALU op, swapping the inputs.
+    The ALU op to perform is given by bits 17 thru 19 with an offset of 8.

+- 0x1E: ALU Op B6 (Format B)
+    Perform an ALU op, swapping the inputs.
+    The ALU op to perform is given by bits 17 thru 19 with an offset of 16.

+- 0x1F: ALU Op B7 (Format B)
+    Perform an ALU op, swapping the inputs.
+    The ALU op to perform is given by bits 17 thru 19 with an offset of 24.

 - 0x20: Load Immediate (Format C)
     Load the immediate into the destination register.